 You may have a defence if the contract or other related documents do not comply with the appropriate legislation.
 Seek advice from a private solicitor, community legal centre or Consumer Affairs Victoria to check this (for contact details, see Legal services that can help).

 Debts are not necessarily transferable from one person to another.
 If, for example, your father bought a car on credit and he died or disappeared before paying off the total amount, you would not be expected to pay off his debt.
 The debt is your father’s, and if you were sued you would have a defence.
-If you have not entered into a contract with the creditor which makes you personally liable for the debt, you are not liable and would have a defence.
+If you have not entered into a contract with the creditor that makes you personally liable for the debt, you are not liable and would have a defence.

-If you agreed to buy goods on the basis of information which was supplied to you by the creditor or trader, and that information has turned out to be incorrect or inaccurate, you may have a defence.
+If you agreed to buy goods on the basis of information that was supplied to you by the creditor or trader, and that information has turned out to be incorrect or inaccurate, you may have a defence.

 If you are under 18 a contract cannot be enforced unless it is for “necessary” goods (i.e. food, clothing or transport) (see “Young people” in How contract law works).